vyfor/groq-kt/README.md

 The REST API documentation can be found on [console.groq.com](https://console.groq.com/docs).

 ## 🌱 Contributing
-This project is in beta.
+This project is in beta and hasn't undergone excessive testing.
 Contributions of any kind are welcome, just make sure you read the [Contribution Guidelines](./.github/CONTRIBUTING.md) first.
 You can also contact me directly on Discord (**[vyfor](https://discord.com/users/446729269872427018)**) if you have any questions.